VDA5050/VDA5050/VDA5050_EN.md

 If the AGV receives a `cancelOrder` action but the AGV is currently idle, or the previous order was canceled, or the `orderId` specified in the action does not match the `orderId` of the AGV’s currently active order, the `cancelOrder` action shall be reported as 'FAILED'.

-The AGV shall report a "noOrderToCancel" error with the `errorLevel` set to 'WARNING'.
+The AGV shall report a "NO_ORDER_TO_CANCEL" error with the `errorLevel` set to 'WARNING'.
 The `actionId` of the `instantAction` shall be passed as an `errorReference`.